A Tunable Loss Function for Robust Classification: Calibration, Landscape, and Generalization: -loss in Binary Classification

 Ideally, the practitioner would like to generate a linear predictor which is invariant to noisy or imbalanced training data and tends to align with the Bayes optimal predictor for the balanced distribution.
-Indeed, when the training data is balanced (and clean), all averaged linear predictors generated by $\alpha$-loss collapse to the Bayes predictor; see Figure~\ref{fig:planeplotsclean} in Appendix~\ref{appen:binaryclass}.
+Indeed, when the training data is balanced (and clean), all averaged linear predictors generated by $\alpha$-loss collapse to the Bayes predictor; see Figure~\ref{fig:planeplotsclean} in Appendix~\ref{sec:extrasyntheticexp}.
 However, training on noisy or imbalanced data affects the linear predictors of $\alpha$-loss in different ways.
 In the class imbalance experiment in Figure~\ref{fig:planeplots}(a), we find that the averaged linear predictor for the smaller values of $\alpha$ more closely approximate the Bayes predictor for the balanced distribution, which suggests that the smaller values of $\alpha$ are more sensitive to the minority class.
 Similarly in the class noise experiment in Figure~\ref{fig:planeplots}(b), we find that the averaged linear predictor for $\alpha = 4$ more closely approximates the Bayes predictor for the balanced distribution, which suggests that the larger values of $\alpha$ are less sensitive to noise in the training data.
 Both results suggest that $\alpha = 1$ (log-loss) can be improved with the use of $\alpha$-loss in these scenarios.
+For quantitative results of this experiment, including a wider range of $\alpha$'s, additional imbalances and noise levels, and results using the $\text{F}_{1}$ score, see Tables~\ref{table:syntheticclassimbalanceaccuracy},~\ref{table:syntheticimbalancef1}, and~\ref{table:syntheticnoisyaccuracy} in Appendix~\ref{sec:extrasyntheticexp}.

 In summary, we find that navigating the convexity regimes of $\alpha$-loss induces different robustness and sensitivity characteristics.
 We explore these themes in more detail on canonical image datasets in Section \ref{sec:Experiments}.
 We now turn our attention to theoretically characterizing the optimization complexity of $\alpha$-loss for the different regimes of $\alpha$ in the logistic model.